btj/ogp-notes/lecture2part2.md

 When using JUnit, unit tests are defined in separate classes like `IntervalTest`.
 Individual tests are identified by the `@Test` annotation on methods of the test class.
 They return type `void` and take no arguments.
-Inside the method, arbitrary properties may be tested, preferably using methods like `assertTrue`, `assertEquals`, `assertNotEquals`, `assertNull`, `assertNotNull`, `assertThrows` defined in the [org.junit.jupiter.api.Assertions package](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/Assertions.html).
+Inside the method, arbitrary properties may be tested, preferably using static methods like `assertTrue`, `assertEquals`, `assertNotEquals`, `assertNull`, `assertNotNull`, `assertThrows` defined in the [org.junit.jupiter.api.Assertions class](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/Assertions.html).
+Note that our example code imports all static methods from this class using an `import static` statement.

-In order to facilitate writing many similar tests, JUnit allows programmers to define a /test fixture/ in a JUnit test class, i.e. common test data and test initialization code that is shared between many tests:
+In order to facilitate writing many similar tests, JUnit allows programmers to define a _test fixture_ in a JUnit test class, i.e. common test data and test initialization code that is shared between many tests:
 ```java
 class IntervalTest {
 	Interval myInterval;